Updated: Sep 24

 So let’s get started

-Remember to exercise the whole body, but take into account your age and ability so whatever you decide to do.
+Remember it's important to exercise your whole body, but take into account your age and ability whatever you decide to do.
 It's important to consider your safety and start slowly.

 You can start with as little as 5-10 minutes of exercise, building up to 30 minutes if you can.
 Maybe start by putting on some exercise clothes and shoes that are comfortable, this might even help you to feel motivated.